Kuprilya Springs Pipeline: History

 Hermannsburg Mission, which also functioned as a cattle station, was established on 4 June 1877 and, between then and 1926 suffered many droughts that caused them to struggle to stay viable while, at the same time, meaning that many Aboriginal people came into the mission because of the lack of availability of food and their traditional lands being curtailed by pastoralists.
 The drought, and subsequent scarcity of water, was so severe in 1926 that the mission was almost forced to close and that many of the people living on the mission suffered from ill health and scurvy.
-Jose Petrick says that, between 1926 and 1929, that 41 of the 51 children born at the mission died and that, in 1929 alone, 41 adults and children died.
+Historian Jose Petrick says that, between 1926 and 1929, that 41 of the 51 children born at the mission died and that, in 1929 alone, 41 people, including both adults and children, died.
 The scarcity of water also impacted the European population and Pastor Albrecht's own daughter Helene became ill herself and, at the age of four, weighed less than she had at two.

 During this time most water used was drawn by hand from wells and soaks in the Finke River bed and a lot of this water contained large amounts of magnesium which made people ill and, as they dried up, increasingly salty.

-It is around this time that a pipeline to Kuprilya Springs was given as a solution but there were disagreements between various 'factions' of the Mission Board and also with the government; a large part of the argument was whose responsibility it was to provide water and who would pay for it.
+It is around this time that a pipeline to Kuprilya Springs was given as a solution but there were disagreements between various 'factions' of the Mission Board and also with the government.
+A large part of the argument was who's responsibility it was to provide water and who would pay for it.
 As they argued the drought worsened.